maxlandon/EffectiveCouscous/README.md

     Notes, files, passwords, mail addresses, etc...
     Another example is to imagine other tools integrated into Maltego, such as Nmap operations, on a host entity, a netblock entity, a service in a netblock, etc...

+*   **Taking advantage of Maltego's inference capabilities**, so to find corresponding entities/attributes in complex graphs.
+These inference capacibilities are also highly modular (thanks to MatchingRules).

 <!-- *A demonstration of Maltego transforms interacting with Metasploit Database.
 (Much faster than what -->
 <!-- the Gif demo implies.)* -->